 }

-Instance variables (also known as data members of a class).
-They are declared within a class.
+Instance variables (also known as class data members).
+They are declared inside a class.
 Each instance of the class has its own copy of these variables.

 #include <iostream>